23 Crime Thriller Authors You Must Read

 Stephen King

-Writing about crime books without mentioning Stephen King would be nearly impossible.
-Some of the best crime novels have come from this prolific author.
-His crime thrillers End of Watch and Mr. Mercedes both earned the Goodreads Choice Award for their categories.
-Check out our roundup of the best-selling Stephen King books.
+Despite his affiliation with horror, discussing crime thriller authors without mentioning Stephen King is just wrong.
+Some of the best crime novels were penned by this prolific author.
+His crime thrillers End of Watch and Mr. Mercedes both earned Goodreads Choice Awards for best mystery and thriller.

 8. Harlan Coben